Code-Institute-Submissions/milestone-project-1-cv-website/README.md

 The aim for this page was for it to be eye-catching and simple.
 The form itself takes up most of the page and the heading is somewhat colloquial to encourage use.

+### Accessibility
-I had initially changed the inputs on my contact form so that when a user clicks into an input to type, the placeholder would disappear, as below: <br>
+I had initially changed the inputs on my contact form so that when a user clicks into an input to type, the placeholder would disappear.
-<input type="text" placeholder="Name:" required onfocus="this.placeholder=''" onblur="this.placeholder='Name:'"><br><br>
 I wrote it like this because I personally find it off-putting to type over something already written.
-However, I then researched placeholder functionality online and found that this was not acceptable HTML standard. in terms of usability.
-So I changed it back to the following: <br>
+However, I then researched placeholder functionality online and found that this was not acceptable HTML standard in terms of usability, so I changed it back to the default behaviour.

-<input type="text" placeholder="Name:" required><br><br>
-The consensus is that this way is more user-friendly, especially when not including form labels, which I have chosen to omit for design reasons.
+It is important to see the placeholder text right up until a user types, especially when not including form labels, which I have chosen to omit for design reasons.
 I was however careful to include the aria-label for each element of the form.

 I also included a content hinting down arrow to lead users to the footer.